KpyTuK777/Management-OS/docs/OPERATIONAL_MATTER_ARCHITECTURE.md

 - **Decision Laboratory** explores non-authoritative alternatives.
 - **Operational Memory** retrieves relevant historical Matters, Decisions, and Outcomes; it is not approved Knowledge.
-- **Operational Organization Model** supplies roles, ownership, escalation, authority, and operating context.
+- **Operational Operating Model** supplies processes, systems, roles, controls, ownership, escalation, authority, and operating context.
+- **Operational Impact Review** evaluates how an authoritative Decision propagates through that topology and hands only owner-approved adaptations to Execution Planning.
+It does not add a Matter macro-state.
 - **Watson Professional Ethos** governs behavior, transparency, epistemic discipline, and authority boundaries across all capabilities.